ivn-maria/Modern-DevOps-Practices-Project/README.md

 Task: set up a local Kubernetes cluster

-Process: First I wrote Kubernetes manifests (deployment.yaml and service.yaml, using NodePort) to define the application deployment.
-Then, I started my Docker and Minikube.
-With all this being set, I executed the following commands:

-First I wrote Kubernetes manifests (deployment.yaml and service.yaml, using NodePort for the connection) to define the application deployment.
+Process: First I wrote Kubernetes manifests (deployment.yaml and service.yaml, using NodePort for the connection) to define the application deployment.
 The deployment specifies the number of replicas, selector labels, and container settings: Docker image is always pulled from DockerHub, and the container port is 80.
 The service